Piano Tuning Educational Links

 Most similar trades (electricians, plumbers, HVAC technicians, mechanics, etc) require tested state licensure or registration, as do occupations in healthcare and many other services.
 This is especially necessary when public safety is concerned.
 Piano service does not affect public safety, so appropriately, the state does not require a license.
 But this does not mean that there is no need for independent certification.

 Naysayers are fond of repeating the adage that piano tuning is an unregulated trade, so they don’t need to get certified.
 I assert that this is not entirely the case.
-True, the government hasn’t stepped in to enforce a licensure for piano tuning.
-But piano tuning is subject to the same laws as any other home service industry.
+True, the government has not stepped in to enforce a licensure for piano tuning.
+But piano tuning is regulated in the sense that it is subject to the same laws as any other home service industry.
+The public expects any professional tradesperson who enters their home be both legally and fiscally responsible.
 In particular, laws regarding truth in advertising, paying applicable taxes, prohibiting discrimination and preventing trade monopolies.
-In my observation, many of the aforementioned naysayers use the excuse that ‘piano tuning is unregulated’ as an excuse to take liberties with other aspects of the law.
+In my observation, many of the aforementioned naysayers use the excuse that ‘piano tuning is unregulated’ as an excuse to take undue liberties with other aspects of the law.

 Historically, going back 150 years or more, there was not a consistent credential for piano tuning and service.
 Entry into the career was usually a long process of training through apprenticeship, and tuners built their clientele through reputation and personal references.
 Advertising was by newspaper classifieds and the yellow pages (remember those?).
 With demographic and technological changes in the last 15-20 years, in-home services like piano tuning have been transformed and the public expects more.
 How so?